ACES Strengthens US Presence with Acquisition of Meskel & Associates Engineering

 About Meskel & Associates Engineering

-Meskel & Associates Engineering is a Florida‑based engineering firm providing geotechnical engineering, construction engineering and inspection (CEI), environmental consulting, and construction materials testing services across the Southeast United States.
-Learn more at www.meskelengineering.com
+Founded in 2008, Meskel & Associates Engineering is a Florida-based engineering firm providing geotechnical engineering, construction engineering and inspection (CEI), environmental consulting, and construction materials testing services across the Southeast United States.
+Learn more at www.meskelengineering.com.

 About MC2

-MC2 is ACES' US subsidiary offering geotechnical, heavy civil, and construction‑services engineering firm with operations across Florida, Georgia and South Carolina.
-The company provides geotechnical engineering, construction materials testing, special inspections, and infrastructure consulting services to municipal, state, federal, and private‑sector clients.
-Learn more at www.mc2engineers.com
+MC2, an ACES' U.S. subsidiary, is a consulting and engineering firm with operations across Florida, Georgia and South Carolina.
+The company provides geotechnical engineering, construction materials testing, special inspections, and infrastructure consulting services to municipal, state, federal, and private-sector clients.
+Learn more at www.mc2engineers.com.

 Share this article